Despite the fact that I’ve traveled full-time for almost a decade, I’ve only experienced theft one time.

 Rfid Blocking Passport Holder Wallet

-Have a Safety Routine When Arriving at the Airport
+Have a Safety Routine When Arriving at Your Destination

-At the airport when I first arrive at my destination, I go straight to the ATM machine and pull money out.
+When I first touch down at my destination, I go straight to the airport ATM and pull money out.

 Even though the fees are usually a little more expensive, it’s so convenient to have cash on hand right when you arrive, especially if you plan to take public transportation to your hotel.